Fellowship Hall Philosophy

 ABOUT FELLOWSHIP HALL

 Located on 120 acres of land northeast of Greensboro, N.C., Fellowship Hall is a private, not-for-profit treatment center for individuals struggling with addiction to drugs and alcohol.
 The center provides detox, residential, and outpatient services, and on-campus sober-living facilities.
+The facility can accommodate and treat individuals struggling with co-occurring depression and anxiety, but will help to find a more appropriate facility for individuals whose psychiatric disorders are likely to interfere with their ability to complete a Fellowship Hall rehab program.

 TREATMENT & ASSESSMENT